Skip to main content

 With a focus on simplicity, sustainability and comfort, you’ll be well taken care of.
 Each room has been carefully considered, with thoughtful touches like cocooning soft furnishings, crisp organic cotton bedding and a writing desk.

-After checking in (between 2pm – 6pm), make sure to explore the lovely communal spaces- from a cosy sitting room, complete with log fire and walls lined with books, to a well-kept garden where you can bask in the sunshine and look out across St Julian’s church.
+After checking in (between 2pm – 6pm), make sure to explore the lovely communal spaces- from a cosy sitting room, complete with log fire (perfect for cooler spring evenings) and walls lined with books, to a well-kept garden where you can bask in the sunshine and look out across St Julian’s church.
+Embrace this tranquil space and the sights and sounds of nature– beautiful snowdropssweet-scented apple ancherry blossom trees and brightly coloured heritage roses take it in turns to bloom.
+Or if the evening is warm enough, you can make the most of the fire pit!

 There’s nothing like a refreshing riverside walk along the Wensum